dvitoS/chatAPP/README.md

 # VeryApp

-VeryApp is a web chat aplication project made for small userbase.
+VeryApp is a web chat aplication project made for small userbase in mind.
 It helps keeping people in touch whilst protecting users privacy.

 VeryApp uses firebase for real time chat experience.